 Method 3: Using Conventional Statistics Formula to Calculate Correlation between Two Stocks

 The Correlation or Correlation Coefficient has its own generic formula in Statistics.
-The formula is consist of two portions one is Each Value (X or Y) (here it is P) – Mean Value (X or Y) (here it is Q) the other one is Square Root of Squared Summation of Each Value (X or Y) (here it is P) – Mean Value (X or Y).
+The formula consists of two portions one is Each Value (X or Y) (here it is P) – Mean Value (X or Y) (here it is Q) the other one is Square Root of Squared Summation of Each Value (X or Y) (here it is P) – Mean Value (X or Y).
 So, the formula becomes,

 Correlation or Correlation Coefficient=∑(X(i)- Mean(X))*(Y(i)-Mean(Y))/√ ∑(X(i)-Mean(X))2* ∑(Y(i)-Mean(Y))2